heitor-sg5/Clustering-Analysis/README.md

 # Clustering Analysis

-This repository implements several clustering algorithms to group multidimensional data points based on similarity or distance measures.
-The methods included are k-centres clustering, k-means clustering (Lloyd algorithm), soft k-means, Cluster Affinity Search Technique (CAST) clustering based on Pearson similarity, and hierarchical agglomerative clustering with different linkage criteria.
+This repository contains implementations of core clustering algorithms for analyzing multidimensional biological data, particularly expression vectors.
+These methods enable grouping of data points based on similarity or distance, using approaches such as k-centres, Lloyd’s k-means, soft k-means, Cluster Affinity Search Technique (CAST) clustering with Pearson correlation, and UPGMA hierarchical clustering.

 ---